-- Keep descriptions to a manageable length, whilst also setting the scene, captivating and enticing
+- Keep descriptions to a manageable length, whilst also setting the scene and engaging your readers

 This will help Google, whilst also improving your SEO within the app itself.

-If you want people to engage with you, you need to engage with them and there is a lot of opportunity to do so:
+If you want people to engage with you, you need to engage with them, and Pinterest offers a lot of opportunities to do so: